aershov24/MLSC_Candidates_Test/Logistic_Regression_hussainsyedshaharyaar@gmail.com_TEST.md

 ---

-# Q: If cost function to be optimized is discontinuous then what algorithm can be used for training logistic regression?
+# Q: If cost function to be optimized is discontinuous then what algorithm can be used for training logistic regression model?

 **Difficulty**: Senior